tecknosap/secure-azure-oidc-login/README.md

 ## 🎯 Project Goals

 - Enable secure authentication between GitHub Actions and Azure without storing secrets
-- Implement least-privilege access using Azure service principals
+- Implement least-privilege access using Azure role assignments
 - Demonstrate a zero-secret authentication flow
-- Validate connectivity via a GitHub Actions workflow with Azure CLI commands
+- Confirm access via a GitHub Actions workflow using Azure CLI

 ---

 ## 🧩 Key Components

 1. **Azure AD App Registration**
-   - Configured with a federated credential that trusts GitHub repositories
+   - Configured with a federated credential that trusts a GitHub repository and branch

-2. **Service Principal (SP)**
+   - Acts as the identity used for authentication via OIDC

+2. **Federated Credential**
-   - Derived from the app registration and used for scoped access to Azure resources
+   - Defines the trust relationship between GitHub and Azure AD
-   - Authenticates via federated identity (not client secrets)
+   - Allows GitHub Actions to request tokens without secrets

 3. **GitHub Actions Workflow**
    - Uses `azure/login@v1` to authenticate to Azure using OIDC tokens
+   - Executes Azure CLI commands to validate access

-4. **GitHub Secrets** *(optional)*
+4. **GitHub Secrets** *(minimal)*
    - Stores identifiers such as `AZURE_SUBSCRIPTION_ID`
-   - `AZURE_CLIENT_ID` and `AZURE_TENANT_ID` may be inferred from the federated setup
+   - `AZURE_CLIENT_ID` and `AZURE_TENANT_ID` may be hardcoded or inferred

 ---

 ## 💼 Business Impact

-- Secures pipelines by removing embedded secrets
+- Secures CI/CD pipelines by removing embedded secrets
-- Enables auditable and automated deployments in Azure
+- Enables auditable and automated deployments to Azure
 - Reduces operational overhead and improves developer productivity
-- Supports enterprise compliance requirements for identity management
+- Supports enterprise compliance requirements for identity and access management

 ---

 ## ⚙️ Implementation Steps

-1. **Register Azure AD Application**
+1. **Create Azure AD App Registration**
-   - Create an Azure AD app registration
+   - Register a new application in Azure AD
    - Configure a federated credential for GitHub Actions
-   - Specify trusted repository and branch for token issuance
+   - Specify the trusted repository and branch for token issuance

-2. **Create a Service Principal (SP)**
-   - The SP is automatically associated with the app registration
-   - No client secret is required

-3. **Assign Permissions**
+2. **Assign Azure Role to the App Registration**
-   - Apply least-privilege roles (e.g., Contributor or custom role scoped to resources)
+   - Use least-privilege roles (e.g., Contributor or custom role scoped to resources)
+   - Assign the role to the app registration’s identity in the subscription or resource group

-4. **Configure GitHub Repository Secrets**
+3. **Configure GitHub Repository Secrets**
    - Store `AZURE_SUBSCRIPTION_ID`
    - Ensure `id-token` permission is granted in the workflow

-5. **Create GitHub Actions Workflow**
+4. **Create GitHub Actions Workflow**
-   - Place the YAML file under `.github/workflows/`
+   - Place the workflow YAML file under `.github/workflows/`
    - Configure steps to:
      - Checkout code
      - Authenticate to Azure using OIDC
      - Optionally verify access with Azure CLI

-6. **Test and Validate**
+5. **Test and Validate**
-   - Push workflow to GitHub and confirm it triggers
+   - Push the workflow to GitHub and confirm it triggers
-   - Validate Azure CLI commands execute successfully without secrets
+   - Validate that Azure CLI commands execute successfully without secrets

 ---